-If a specific race or minority group has to have a national day or group set aside to recognize them, chances are they're used to being ignored.
+If a specific race or minority group has to have a national day or organization set aside to recognize them, chances are they're used to being ignored.
 It seems no one knows this better than Latina women.
 You might have heard the now popular statistic that women earn 75 cents to a man's dollar on average, but according to the National Partnership for Women and Families, Latina women have it worse.
 Latinas make just 54 cents compared to every dollar a white man makes, and black women fall just above Latina women's earnings, at 63 cents to every dollar a white man makes.
 In order to raise some much needed awareness on the topic, Nov.
 2 is officially Latina Equal Pay Day.
 November 2, 2017 represents the exact time (from January 2016) a Latina woman would have to work in order to make the same national average salary as a white man in the United States.
 Yep, that's 10 extra months of work.

 Latinas have certainly made effective strides in recent years.
 This year, the first Latina CEO, Geisha Williams, made Fortune's Most Powerful Women list as head of Pacific Gas and Electric Company.
 In 2016, the first Latina senator, Catherine Cortez Masto (D), was elected to the U.S. Senate to represent Nevada.
 While this progress is amazing, if you ask me, it really isn't happening fast enough.